ckeditor/ckeditor5-dev/packages/ckeditor5-dev-webpack-plugin/README.md

 ## Usage

 The current functionality of this plugin is limited to localizing the editor builds.
-Add this plugin to your webpack config to change the language of the editor's interface or build the editor with support for multiple languages (by extracting multiple language files):
+Add this plugin to your webpack configuration to change the language of the editor's interface or build the editor with support for multiple languages (by extracting multiple language files):

 ```js
 const CKEditorWebpackPlugin = require( '@ckeditor/ckeditor5-dev-webpack-plugin' );